henryhawke/mcp-titan/README.md

-# HOPE Memory: AI That Remembers Like You Do
+# TITAN Memory: AI That Remembers Like You Do

 **Turn any AI into a learning companion that remembers across conversations**